 Vintage Sunbeam Mixmaster Performance and Oddities

 The beater is a fixed type of beater.
 It does not have the same dual planetary rotation that kitchenaid has.
 It simply wont mix as well as the bigger competitor.
 You can get around this by spinning the bowl.
 Moving the bowl to the other side also helps with mixing.
 In terms of power, I would not recommend mixing heavy bread dough.
 I doubt it has enough power to do that and I fear attempting this in this mixer.
+It will most likely break the motor.
 Overall, the mixmaster model 1 is more like a suped up handheld mixer that you can get today.

 One odd thing that I notice of the mixmaster and other mixer of this era is the smell.
-They all have this distinct grease smell that the motor has.
-The whirring of the motor though is simply beautiful.
+They all have this distinct grease smell when turned on.
+The whirring of the motor though sounds beautiful.
 There is something about motors from the 50’s and earlier that is very distinct and sounds incredibly well built.
 Something that is simply lacking today.

 One for the Kids?

 Sunbeam had a pretty good sense of humor.
 In partnership with the model one, they also released a miniature version known as the “Jr Mixmaster”.
 It was meant as a toy for kids.
 That model only had a 25 watt motor.
 The height was only 9 inch in height and comes with a 4 inch jadeite bowl.
 Funny enough, this model is now worth more than the larger version.
-You are lucky if you manage to find one.
+If you manage to find one, I recommend picking it up.

 Vintage Sunbeam Mixmaster Thoughts

 This mixer are a part of America History.
 I find them to be incredibly interesting and beautiful.
-It is a shame that the tradition is still not held up today.
+It is a shame that manufacturer are more focused on profits than quality.
 As a mixer though, dont expect it to perform like a Kitchenaid.
 Those machine are a lot more robust but they also cost an arm and a leg.
 I would just get this mixer to mix simple stuff like egg whites or light batter.

-If you would like to see more articles like this Vintage Sunbeam Mixmaster Review, please visit our Pots and Pans Review page.
+If you would like to see more articles like this Vintage Sunbeam Mixmaster Review, please visit our Vintage page.